Spoon-pincer

 seen?
 This large crab with typical spoon-tipped pincers

-large crabs, the body is flat, with some blunt teeth on the edges
+oval, rather flat, with 4-5 blunt teeth on the edges of the shell.

 Colours and patterns in a wide variety; basically brown or grey, sometimes